Willow’s Dream: Trick Guinea Pig

 Figuring Out the Tricks

-I was set up for disappointment because mom said some of those didn’t count.
-She printed out the list and together we went through the list of what I could and couldn’t do.
-Some tricks absolutely stumped mom on how they could work for me, but a friend introduced her to Ace’s Amazing Tricks last year during the summer to help come up with ideas and to talk to another guinea pig trainer.
+I was a little disappointed because mom said some of those didn’t count.
+She printed out the list and together we went through what I could and couldn’t do.
+Some tricks absolutely stumped mom on how they could work for me, but a friend introduced her to Ace’s Amazing Tricks last summer to help come up with ideas and to talk to another guinea pig trainer.
 She also came up with a few adaptations on her own, so it all worked out.

-Note: I would highly recommend checking out Ace’s Trick Youtube channel because they are super talented pigs right there!
-Plus, Jenna Symons has also trained some other animals as well.
+Note: I would highly recommend checking out Ace’s Trick Youtube channel because those are super talented pigs right there!
+Plus, Jenna Symons has trained some other animals as well.